Standardly embedded train tracks and pseudo-Anosov maps with minimum expansion factor: Introduction

 and consider pseudo-Anosov maps that are \textit{fully-punctured}, meaning the singularities of $\ell^s$ and $\ell^u$ lie on the punctures of $S$.
 Let $\mu$ be the golden ratio $\frac{1 + \sqrt{5}}{2} \approx 1.61803$.
 Our main result is the following.

 \begin{thm} Let $f:S \to S$ be a fully-punctured pseudo-Anosov map with at least two puncture orbits, then $L(S,f)$ satisfies the sharp inequality

 \end{thm}

 Here by a puncture orbit, we mean an orbit of the action of $f$ on the punctures of $S$.
 If we replace the punctures of $S$ with boundary components, then the number of puncture orbits equals the number of boundary components of the mapping torus of $f$.
+We remark that the assumption of $f$ having at least two puncture orbits is necessary.
+See \Cref{subsec:oneboundary} for explicit counterexamples.

 For the rest of this introduction, we will first give some background on what is known about the pattern of minimum expansion factors and its relations to the topology and geometry of the mapping torus.
 Then we will state a more precise version of \Cref{thm:mainthm}, discuss some special cases, and finally explain the tools that are used in the proof.